 The Occupational Safety and Health Administration (OSHA) requires all Postal Service™ installation and establishment heads to complete and post the OSHA Form 300A, Summary of Work-Related Injuries and Illnesses, for calendar year (CY) 2019, in accordance with 29 CFR 1904, and the Employee and Labor Relations Manual (ELM), part 821, Actions in the Event of Accident, Injury, or Illness.

-From February 1 through April 30, 2018, installations must post a copy of the OSHA Form 300A for CY 2017 in a conspicuous place at every establishment where employees work or report to work.
+From February 1 through April 30, 2020, installations are required to post a copy of the OSHA Form 300A for CY 2019 in a conspicuous place at every establishment where employees work or report to work.